 Dr. Kirk Breuninger, Pride VMC executive director, said: “With over 100 veterinary organizations publicly supporting the event, this is the first time the veterinary profession has come together at this large of a scale to demonstrate support for the LGBTQ+ community.
 The WorldPride march celebrates the progress made towards LGBTQ+ liberation and underscores the need for continued LGBTQ+ equality.”

-On Saturday, Oct.
-26th, we invite all CVM faculty, staff and students to participate in the Gainesville Pride Parade and Festival which kicks off at noon at 7th Street and West University Avenue and proceeds on University Avenue to South 1st Street.
+In late October, we invite all CVM faculty, staff and students to participate in the Gainesville Pride Parade and Festival.
+The parade kicks off at noon at 7th Street and West University Avenue and proceeds on University Avenue to South 1st Street.
 Sign up at gainesvillepride.org to be a part of the parade.

 Honoring our stories